Seaweed fertiliser: Ecosystem services

 Seaweed mariculture for purposes including fertilizer production, has the potential to improve environmental conditions in coastal habitats, especially with regards to toxic algal blooms, as mariculture seaweeds uptake excess nutrients that have resulted from runoff, thereby inhibiting the growth of toxic algal blooms that harm local ecosystems.
 Seaweed fertilizers can also be more biodegradable, less toxic, and less hazardous than chemical fertilizers, depending on the type of seaweed fertilizer.

 Seaweeds are used in aquaculture operations to uptake fish waste as nutrients and improve water quality parameters.
 Humans use seaweeds nutritionally as food, industrially for animal feed and plant fertilizer, and ecologically to improve environmental conditions.
 Seaweeds have been consumed by humans for centuries because they have excellent nutritional profiles, contain minerals, trace elements, amino acids, and vitamins, and are high in fiber and low in calories.
 Red seaweeds have the highest protein content and brown seaweeds have the lowest protein content.
 Of all the red seaweeds, Porphyra, is the genus most frequently used for human consumption.
 Brown seaweeds are so plentiful that they most used for industrial animal feeds and fertilizers.
 Furthermore, seaweeds are currently being investigated as a potential source of sustainable biofuel, as well as being investigated as a potential component of wastewater treatment, because some species are able to absorb and remove heavy metals and other toxicants from water bodies, and also generally serve as water quality indicators.

 Ecosystem impacts

-Any ecosystem impacts of utilizing seaweed for plant and crop fertilizer are primarily due to how the seaweed is harvested.
+Any ecosystem impacts of using seaweed for plant and crop fertilizer are primarily due to how the seaweed is harvested.
 Large-scale, unsustainable seaweed farming can lead to the displacement and alteration of native habitats due to the presence of farming infrastructure in the water, and day-to-day anthropogenic operations in the area.
 Seaweed is currently harvested from farmed sources, wild sources, and from beach collection efforts.
 Harvesting wild seaweed will tend to have negative impacts on local ecosystems, especially if existing populations are overexploited and rendered unable to provide ecosystem services.
 There is also a risk that large, industrial scale seaweed monocultures will be established in natural benthic environments, leading to the competitive exclusion of native seaweeds and sea grasses, which inhabit the depths underneath seaweed farms.
 Furthermore, large, industrial scale seaweed farming can alter the natural benthic environment that they are established in, by altering environmental parameters such as light availability, the movement of water, sedimentation rates and nutrient levels, and due to the general, overall stress caused by anthropogenic factors.